flare-foundation/docs/docs/user/delegation/delegation-in-detail.md

 For anyone familiar with the [MiniMe token](https://github.com/Giveth/minime), the checkpoint mechanism is similar, while differing in that more data is being checkpointed.

 When a voting campaign occurs, a past block will be randomly chosen and all vote power data will be taken from this block.
-This would actually work like taking a vote power snapshot for a specific block and using that for all addresses voting (providing prices) in the campaign.
+This would actually work like taking a vote power snapshot for a specific block and using that for all addresses voting providing data in the campaign.
 The random process of choosing a block is designed to mitigate attacks such as flash-loan or short term loans.

 ### API